farmisen/arborously/README.md

 1. In the Firefox Nightly go to `about:config`
 2. Set `xpinstall.signatures.required` to false
-3. Build the extension for Firefox: `pnpm zip:firefox`
+3. Bundle the extension for Firefox: `pnpm zip:firefox`
 4. Go to `about:addons`
 5. Click the cogwheel icon
 6. Select "Install Add-on From File..." and select `.output/arborously-x-y-z-firefox.zip